 Sydney, Australia: I walked into my first laughter yoga class expecting to see a hippie in a tie dyed shirt and leggings.
 I did not expect my yoga teacher to be a lawyer.
 And I certainly didn't expect to be rolling around on the floor laughing with a bunch of people I'd never met before.
 But that's exactly what happened.

 Two women are planning to set up laughter clubs in Zimbabwe, one of the world's most challenging economies.

 Jennifer Fielder, a breast cancer survivor, started AhLAFska to aid fellow employees at the hospital, although most who attend this haven of hilarity hail from the wider community.
 "Cancer support groups are excellent for some people, but I found them to be kind of a downer," she said.
 "This is a positive way to let emotions out, and a great stress reducer."
 This laughter club is now in its 4th year and going strong.

-Dr Topher Stephenson, who specializes in physical medicine and runs the spine program at Mercy in Sacramento, has also become something of an adherent to a trend in integrative medicine known as laughter yoga, which promises to do for the psyche what bikram yoga does for muscles.
+Dr Topher Stephenson, who specializes in physical medicine and runs the spine program at Mercy in Sacramento, says laughter yoga promises to do for the psyche what bikram yoga does for muscles.